vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development/team-rhythm.md

 We commonly see daily stand-up meetings having four categories: new faces, help requests, interesting things, and events.

-Your role **Team Member*- when the stand-up moderator announces each topic:
+Your role as a **Participant** when the stand-up moderator announces each topic:

-- Announce new teammates or guests..
+- Announce new teammates or guests.
-- Ask for help if you need it.
+- Ask for help if you or your team need it.
 - Share interesting or notable things you’ve learned that could help other teams.
 - Announce and/or volunteer to participate in events.

 ### Project Stand-up

-The purpose of the Project Stand-up is to check in on everyone’s progress, plan, and blockers.
+The main purpose of the project stand-up is to check in on everyone’s progress, plan, and blockers.
+Another subtle but powerful purpose is to align everyone's schedules, almost like synchronizing everyone's clock.

+Some teams prefer to have everyone (or each pair) report on what they did the previous day.
+Other teams omit the status report and adopt a format similar to the [office, department, or cross-team stand-up](#office-department-or-cross-team-stand-up), choosing to discuss blockers and other topics impactful to the project.
+Experiment with both formats.

+{{% callout %}}
+Tip: Each week, have a different team member volunteer to facilitate the daily project stand-up.
+This reduces facilitation fatigue.
+{{% /callout %}}

-Your role **Team Member**:
+Your role as a **Team Member**:

+- Report on the previous workday's progress as needed.
+- Report any interesting or project-impacting topics.
 - Understand blockers and their implications on the current priorities.
-- Remind everyone of action items and upcoming milestones.
+- Remind everyone of outstanding team action items and upcoming milestones.
-- Make sure team members take turns facilitating stand-up.

 ## List the weekly meetings and describe your role in each one